 All HID lamps have some inherent characteristics that can lead to issues for those managing exterior lighting for an organization or facility.

-Outdoor LED Lighting fixtures, such as LED Parking lot lights, provide some excellent benefits for Parking and Area applications because of how they GENERATE light and how they DISTRIBUTE light.
-Light Emitting Diodes generate light via a semi-conductor, as opposed to the consumption of a “fuel source” like in HID lamps.
-In regards to “distributing” light, LED fixtures commonly utilize “Multi-Point” sources, meaning the fixtures have multiple diodes with individual optics.
+Outdoor LED lighting fixtures, such as LED parking lot lights, provide some excellent benefits for parking and area applications because of how they GENERATE light and how they DISTRIBUTE light.
+Light emitting diodes generate light via a semi-conductor, as opposed to the consumption of a “fuel source” like in HID lamps.
+In regards to “distributing” light, LED fixtures commonly utilize “multi-point” sources, meaning the fixtures have multiple diodes with individual optics.
 When you compare this to the way most HID fixtures distribute light (with a single bulb and reflectors within the fixture), the result is light that is more evenly “distributed’ across a surface.

-A solution focused supplier should ask you about your project objectives.
+A solution-focused supplier should ask you about your project objectives.
 Are there budget constraints, energy reduction targets, lighting performance requirements, etc?
-The appropriate partner will want to get an understanding of your desired OUTCOME, not just what specific products they can sell you.
+The appropriate partner will want to gain an understanding of your desired OUTCOME, not just what specific products they can sell you.
 Not all LED products are created equal.
 There are different levels of value from different manufacturers for different applications, and by working with a company that has the product expertise to recommend a solution that meets your project priorities, you will ultimately achieve the best results.